 These can add huge value to our lives without bringing in more stuff to our home, STUFF that we don’t really need.

+Growing up the holidays were always celebrated with my enormous Italian family.
+We ate an elaborate amount of traditional food dishes and spent time together.
 There was a lot of music, singing, karaoke and a gaggle of instruments that often made their way into the hands of family members just after midnight. (mostly intensified by the homemade wine, amaretto, and grappa)

 We need to make the holidays less about the consumer-driven ridiculousness and more about the moments and traditions.
 Whatever you might be celebrating, if you approach it with intention and love, the memories will be unforgettable.